kellydunn/golang-geo/README.md

 [![Build Status](https://travis-ci.org/kellydunn/go-art.png)](https://travis-ci.org/kellydunn/golang-geo)
 # what

-This library provides convenience functions for applying translations, geocoding, and calculating distances between geographical points.
+This library provides convenience functions for translating, geocoding, and calculating distances between geographical points.
 It is inspired by ruby's `geokit` and `geokit-rails` gems, and aims to make dealing with geographical data a little bit easier.

 # documentation